cbsudux/Mumbai-slum-segmentation/index.md

 Here's a short video (above) of our model mapping the Govandi slums.

 For **slum change detection**, we took a pair of satellite images, representing the same location at different points of time.
 We predicted masks for both these images and then subtracted the masks to obtain a percentage icrease/decrease.
-The following images (below) show a change of +35.25% between 2018 (top row) and 2005 (2005) of the same slum.
+The following images (below) show a change of +35.25% between 2018 (top row) and 2005 (bottom row) of the same slum.

 ![change result](/assets/images/change.png)